neo-project/docs/docs/en-us/reference/scapi/fw/dotnet/neo/Neo/GetGasPerBlock.md

 # GetGasPerBlock Method ()

-Gets the number of GAS generated for each block.
+Gets the number of GAS generated in each block.

 Namespace: [Neo.SmartContract.Framework.Services.Neo](../../neo.md)